velidp/Aplikacija-za-provjeru-isplativosti-kupovine-masine/README.md

 _-Number of months of repayment_
 _-Depreciated value_
 _-Monthly costs of machine maintenance and servicing_
-_-Monthly costs of violas, accessories and equipment_
+_-Monthly costs of tools, accessories and equipment_

 In the **_Worker costs_** category, the following parameters must be entered:
 _-Number of working hours per month_